hari-kris/harinath-cv/index.md

 * Machine learning model build to predict the machine failure ahead of time, thereby reducing the repair cost and machine downtime to the customer.
 * Developed analytical application using Scala for business logic and Play Framework for creating rest endpoints.
 * Deployed and maintained application

+**other Activity**
+* Migrated the source control from SVN to Git
+* Evaluated various Git software and proposed Gitlab for source management and project tracking
+* Introduced CI/CD practise to the team
+* Documented various product lifecycle details in sharepoint page

 ### **BUDDI.AI** Software Engineer - R&D, 06/2015 - 06/2016 | Chennai, India**
 **Product: Workflow Annotation Tool**